juji-io/datalevin/doc/rules.md

 engine using the latest research advances in bottom-up Datalog evaluation strategy, with some innovation of our own.

+In addition, we extended the rule syntax to support more powerful applications, e.g. to implement algorithm for machine learning, statistics, graph analytics, and so on, enabling in-database data analytics.
+Examples of such analytics include gradient descent (hence all types of regressions, SVM, etc.), K-means, page-rank, and so on.

+## Extensions

+The primary extension to the rule syntax is to allow aggregation functions, eg.
+`sum`, `count`, etc. to appear in the rule head.
+This extension allows free mixing of aggregations in recursions, thus increases the expressiveness of Datalevin rule language significantly.

+A special rule argument `:datalevin/last-iter` is introduced to indicate that only the results of the last iteration of recursion is needed, so that the recursive process can be optimized to avoid storing intermediate results.

 ## Rule Evaluation

+To support the extended rule syntax, a new rule evaluation strategy is implemented.

 ### Pull-out of non-recursive rule clauses (new)